rsaccon/Slim3PersistenceSync/README.md

 Custom projects
 ---------------
-If started from a blank-project, the following additional setup steps are necessary
+If started from a slim3-blank project, the following additional setup steps are necessary

 * Set annotation factory path (at the project java compiler settings) to persistencejs-gen jar (built by [persistencejs-gen](http://github.com/rsaccon/persistencejs-gen)).
 * Use the build.xml provided by this project.